If you have a question regarding false teeth, you have come to the right place. Here we will answer many frequently asked questions about dentures.

 Where do you buy false teeth?

-Your dental professional would be where you would want to buy your dentures considering that is where you would be fitted for them.
-Your dentist may require you to attend a series of appointments before the dentures are made and follow up with additional visits after you receive them.
+However, if you prefer a permanent false teeth solution such as dental implants or dentures, your dental professional would be the best person to see to get your false teeth fitted.
+Your dentist may require you to attend a series of appointments before your dental implants or dentures are made and follow up with additional visits after you receive them.

 Who makes false teeth?